Weather Closing Decisions and Procedures

 In the event of severe weather conditions, the instructor has discretion to determine how course content and assessments will be accommodated.

-Online Classes will continue as scheduled during a weather related campus closure.
+Online courses will continue as scheduled during weather-related campus closures.

 Delay & Closure FAQs